MicrosoftDocs/azure-devops-docs/docs/pipelines/process/set-variables-scripts.md

 ### My output variable isn't rendering.
 What is going wrong?

-There are a few reasons why your output variables may not appear.
+There are a few reasons why your output variable may not appear.

-* Output variables set with `isoutput` aren't available in the same job and are instead only available in downstream jobs.
+* Output variables set with `isoutput` aren't available in the same job and instead are only available in downstream jobs.
-* Depending on what variable syntax you use, a variable you use to set an output variable may not be available at runtime.
+* Depending on what variable syntax you use, a variable that sets an output variable's value may not be available at runtime.
 For example, variables with macro syntax (`$(var)`) get processed before a task runs.
 In contrast, variables with template syntax are processed at runtime (`$[variables.var]`).
 You'll usually want to use runtime syntax when setting output variables.
 For more information on variable syntax, see [Define variables](variables.md#understand-variable-syntax).
 * There may be extra spaces within your expression.
 If your variable isn't rendering, check for extra spaces surrounding `isOutput=true`.